dpaguba/dpaguba/README.md

 <h1 align="center">Hi 👋, I'm Dmytro</h1>

-<h3 align="center">I am working as Full-Stack in Dortmund next to my university study.
+<h3 align="center">I am working as Full-Stack in Germany next to my university study.
 I use github for mini-projects to keep so I can return to them in the future whenever I have free time to continue with them.</h3>

 ![](https://komarev.com/ghpvc/?username=dpaguba)